Skip to main content

 Congratulations, you’re pregnant!
 Reality starts to diminish the early glow of pregnancy as your doctor recommends a dizzying list of prenatal screening tests.
 With trepidation, you agree to the tests.

 What happens if those test show your baby has a birth defect?
 Parents faced with the worst news of their life ask, “Why my child?”
-Twenty-five years ago, before there was a Birth Defects Registry, there were no answers.
+Thirty years ago, before there was a Birth Defects Registry, there were no answers.
 Doctors could give the parents information about how to deal with a disability or recommend palliative care, but there were few answers.
 And there was little to prevent this from happening to other families in the community.
 Today, the Texas Birth Defects Registry gathers data to help answer “why.”
 Researchers use that data to find causes and prevent birth defects.

 Palliative care is specialized medical care focused on providing relief from symptoms and stress of a serious illness or birth defect.
 The goal is to improve quality of life for both the patient and the family.